sjangda3/git-visualizer/README.md

-# Git Visual
+# Git Visualizer

-Terminal-based GitHub-style commit activity visualization for the last 6 months across all your Git repositories.
+Terminal-based GitHub  commit activity visualization for the last 6 months across all your Git repositories.

 ## Build